 The MEC Officer Nomination Sub-Committee is to identify potential candidates and accept nominations for Vice Chair of the Committee from within Committee membership.

 The MEC Awards Nomination Sub-Committee is for the purpose of reviewing Award nominations received, consulting with the SME Foundation Board of Trustees and SME staff in the selection process, and documenting the justification of individuals selected to receive MEC awards.

-The Minerals Education Coalition will recognize outstanding individuals and organizations which have significantly aided in its activities and programs.
+The Minerals Education Coalition will recognize outstanding individuals and organizations who have significantly aided in its activities and programs.
 The MEC Awards and the awardees are:

 2015 | Ken Reid